Carl Sagan

 Sagan was one of only two persons he ever met whose intelligence topped his own, according to Isaac Asimov.
 He said the other was computer scientist and artificial intelligence specialist Marvin Minsky.

-He was recruited to write and narrate the program because of his former renown as a scientific writer from his best-selling novels, notably The Dragons of Eden, which won him a Pulitzer Prize in 1977.
-It was aimed at a broad population of viewers who, according to Sagan, had lost interest in science, owing in part to a strangled school system.
+This person was recruited to write and narrate the program partly because he’s been such a well-known scientific writer, with best-selling novels that include “The Dragons of Eden,” which won the 1977 Pulitzer Prize.
+They were aimed at a general population of viewers who, according to Sagan, had lost interest in science, owing in part to a strangled school system.

 Each of the 13 episodes was developed to focus on a certain issue or individual, showcasing the universe's synergy.
 They discussed a wide range of scientific topics, including the origin of life and humans' position on Earth.